EliteDev0227/EliteDev0227/README.md

 Some of my projects in the past are:
 - Built an Facebook marketing automation and analytics platform using Node.js on the backend, and Vue, Angular on the frontend, while utilizing Facebook Marketing APIs.
-- Made a Geo-Data analytics platform using React.js + Redux on the front end, RoR on the backend.
+- Made a Geo-Data analytics platform using Vue.js
 - Built an E-Learning platform for internal employees, consisting of CMS which was built by React.js and mobile apps built by React Native.
 - Built a Data ETL platform using .NET Core + Angular + DevEx Library.
 - Built several 2D HTML5 games using Node.js, Cocos2d, and Pixi.js